-Jumping pits at Rogers Stadium named for Dave Schaub
+Jumping pits at Rogers Stadium complex named for Dave Schaub

 By Brit Milazzo